jeremywrnr/booker/readme.md

     $ [sudo] gem install booker

+## locating bookmarks

+    $ web --install bookmarks

-## autcompletion
+## autocompletion
+To install tab completion for zsh, you can run this:

+    $ web --install zsh

-To load or reload the web completion script, run this command in `/completion`:
+To develop the zsh completion script, you can run clone this repo, and run this command in `/completion`:

     $ make && unfunction _web && autoload -U _web